kmaio/Photo-Album/README.md

 # Photo-Album-Viewer

 ### Overview
 This project was created for a homework assignment for my CS 2110 Software Development Methods course.
-This project implements object-oriented programming principles to implement a GUI to the PhotoLibrary file.
+This assingment built off previous homework assignments where we practiced object-oriented programming principles, JUnit testing, hashCodes, inheritance with an abstract classes, and comparable interfaces.
+For this project we implemented a GUI to the PhotoLibrary file by creating the PhotoViewer class.
+The GUI displays a set of five photos that you can scroll through, rate each picture from 1-5, and sort by caption, date or rating.

 ### Project Status
 The files listed are the ones that were submmitted for grading and no more work has been done since.